What will happen if there's a government shutdown at day's end

-WASHINGTON — (AP) — Washington is just hours away from yet another federal government shutdown, with prospects looking rather bleak for a last-minute compromise in Congress to avoid federal closures beginning at 12:01 a.m.
+WASHINGTON — (AP) — Washington is hours away from another federal government shutdown, with prospects looking bleak for a last-minute compromise in Congress to avoid closures beginning at 12:01 a.m.
 Wednesday.

 Republicans have crafted a short-term measure to fund the government through Nov.
-21, but Democrats have insisted that the measure address their concerns on health care.
-They want to reverse the Medicaid cuts in President Donald Trump's mega-bill that passed this summer as well as extend tax credits that make health insurance premiums more affordable for millions who purchase through the marketplaces established by the Affordable Care Act.
-Republicans say the Democratic proposal is a non-starter.
+21, but Democrats have insisted the measure address their concerns on health care.
+They want to reverse the Medicaid cuts in President Donald Trump's mega-bill passed this summer and extend tax credits that make health insurance premiums more affordable for millions of people who purchase through the marketplaces established by the Affordable Care Act.
+Republicans call the Democratic proposal a nonstarter.

-Neither side is showing any signs of budging, with the House not even expected to have votes this week.
+Neither side shows any signs of budging, with the House not even expected to have votes this week.

-When a lapse in funding occurs, the law requires agencies to cease activity and furlough their “non-excepted” employees.
-Excepted employees include those who perform work to protect life and property.
-They stay on the job but don't get paid until after the shutdown has ended.
+When a lapse in funding occurs, the law requires agencies to cease activity and furlough “non-excepted” employees.
+Excepted employees include those who work to protect life and property.
+They stay on the job but don't get paid until after the shutdown ends.

 A great deal, actually.

-FBI investigators, CIA officers, air traffic controllers and agents manning airport checkpoints continue to work.
+FBI investigators, CIA officers, air traffic controllers and agents operating airport checkpoints keep working.
 So do members of the Armed Forces.

 Those programs that rely on mandatory spending also generally continue during a shutdown.
-Social Security checks continue to go out.
-Seniors who rely on Medicare coverage can still go see their doctors and health care providers and submit claims for payment and be reimbursed.
+Social Security payments continue going out.
+Seniors relying on Medicare coverage can still see their doctors and health care providers and submit claims for payment and be reimbursed.

 Yes.
 In 2019, Congress passed a bill enshrining into law the requirement that furloughed employees get retroactive pay once operations resume.

-While they will eventually get paid, the furloughed workers as well as those who remain on the job may have to go without one or more of their regular paychecks, depending upon how long the shutdown lasts, which will create financial stress for many families.
+While they'll eventually get paid, the furloughed workers and those who remain on the job may have to go without one or more of their regular paychecks, depending upon how long the shutdown lasts, creating financial stress for many families.

 Service members would also receive back pay for any missed paychecks once federal funding resumes.

 Yes.
-The U.S. Postal Service is not affected by a government shutdown.
-It is an independent entity that is funded through the sale of its products and services, not by tax dollars.
+The U.S. Postal Service is unaffected by a government shutdown.
+It's an independent entity funded through the sale of its products and services, not by tax dollars.

 All administrations get some leeway to choose which services to freeze and which to maintain in a shutdown.